 Being a highly productive financial analyst is not an innate talent; it’s simply a matter of organising your spreadsheets so that you can efficiently get the right calculations and analysis done.
 Real estate financial analysts in particular…

-So, what behaviors define highly productive financial analysts?
+So, what behaviours define highly productive financial analysts?
 What habits and strategies make them consistently more productive than others?
 And what can you do to increase your own analytical productivity?

 Here are some ideas to get you started: